apache/cordova-docs/docs/en/edge/cordova/geolocation/geolocation.watchPosition.md

 Returns
 -------

 - __String__: returns a watch id that references the watch position interval.
-The watch id can be used with `geolocation.clearWatch` to stop watching for changes in position.
+The watch id should be used with `geolocation.clearWatch` to stop watching for changes in position.

 Description
 -----------

-Function `geolocation.watchPosition` is an asynchronous function.
+`geolocation.watchPosition` is an asynchronous function.
 It returns the device's current position when a change in position has been detected.
 When the device has retrieved a new location, the `geolocationSuccess` callback is invoked with a `Position` object as the parameter.
 If there is an error, the `geolocationError` callback is invoked with a `PositionError` object.

 Supported Platforms
 -------------------

 - Android
 - BlackBerry WebWorks (OS 5.0 and higher)
-- iPhone
+- iOS
 - Windows Phone 7 ( Mango )
 - Bada 1.2 & 2.x
+- webOS

 Quick Example
 -------------